s3ql/s3ql/rst/backends.rst

     side encryption are probably rather small, and this option does *not* affect any client side encryption performed by S3QL itself.

+.. option:: ia

+   Use infrequent access storage class for new objects.

 .. option:: rrs

-   Enable reduced redundancy storage for newly created objects.
+   Enable reduced redundancy storage for newly created objects (overwrites the *ia* option).

    When enabling this option, it is strongly recommended to periodically run :ref:`s3ql_verify <s3ql_verify>`, because objects